cityofsmiles/calculators/README.md

 A collection of calculators and solvers for high school Math teachers like me.

 ## Installation
-To install the algebra solver, copy and paste each line to Termux:
+To install the algebra solver:
+1. Copy and paste each line to Termux:

 ```
 cd ~